-Producer car allocation is handled by the Canadian Grain Commission.
-An "Application for
+Producer car allocation is handled by the Canadian Grain Commission (CGC).

-Producers will specify the shipping week when they want the car to arrive.
-Week number 1 is the first week of August.
-The week number increases with each passing week until the final week of the year, week number 52, which is the last week of July.
-The CGC allocates cars on a first come, first serve basis.
+Producers will specify the shipping week when they want the car to be spotted for loading.
+Week number 1 is the first week of August and week 52 is the last week of July.
+The CGC allocates cars on a first come, first served basis.
 If there are waiting lists for grain shipments by producer car, the CGC may restrict the allocations until the backlog is cleared.

 On the application form, the producer provides the shipping point, the railway, the precise siding and placement on the siding where the car is to be spotted.
 If the car is not spotted at the right point on the track, or so far off that the producer cannot move it to a useable location, then the producer can request that the railway spot the car in a better location.

 The producer will enter the destination of the grain on the application form.
-If a producer is administrating his own producer car, the producer shows his name as the administrator and enters the delivery location on instruction from the grain buyer.
+If a producer is administrating their own producer car, the producer shows their name as the administrator and enters the delivery location on instruction from the grain buyer.
 This same destination location would also be entered on the I-90 tag that the producer will staple on the side of the railcar when loading.

-The CGC acknowledges the receipt of a producer's application by sending a letter of confirmation to the applicant.
-This confirmation letter gives the number of cars approved, the car placement and shipping week, type and grade of grain, as well as the destination and an authorization number.
+The CGC acknowledges the receipt of a producer's application by sending a letter or e-mail of confirmation to the applicant.
+This confirmation gives the number of cars approved, the car placement and shipping week, type and grade of grain, as well as the destination and an authorization number.